mengels3/brand-equity-dilution/twitter-db-fetch/ReadMe.md

 ```
  ## Knowledge
  - Twitter API gives us 450 requests per 15 Minutes and gives us a maximum of 100 tweets per request which makes 45000 tweets/15 minutes (https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets).
+ -  With the standard/free Twitter API we are able to retrieve the Tweets of the last 7 days.
+We can not go further in the past (https://developer.twitter.com/en/docs/tweets/search/overview).